 "This is the first demonstration of distributed sensing using a whispering gallery mode resonator," said Zeltner.
-"This unique approach to sensing potentially opens many new possibilities for distributed measurements and assessing physical properties remotely with <a href="https://distributed.ncbi.nlm.ncbi.n
+"This unique approach to sensing potentially opens many new possibilities for distributed measurements and assessing physical properties remotely with high spatial resolution.
+For example, it could be useful for temperature sensing in harsh environments."